 Because Shoal Creek was among the first areas to be developed in Austin, large portions of the watershed were developed prior to modern drainage and water quality regulations.
-Over 56% of development in Shoal Creek was built built before the adoption of drainage regulations in 1974, and 71% was constructed before the adoption of water quality regulations in 1991.
+Over 56% of development in Shoal Creek was built before the adoption of drainage regulations in 1974, and 71% was constructed before the adoption of water quality regulations in 1991.
 Currently, only 19% of the watershed's impervious cover area is treated for water quality.
 Over 1,300 residences and 94 commercial properties are located directly along Shoal Creek.
 The watershed currently has a population of approximately 72,000 people, and is expected to reach approximately 104,000 people by 2040.
 Due to the culimation of these factors, the watershed suffers from uncontrolled, polluted stormwater runoff.
 Nonpoint source pollution is a major challenge for the watershed, and the severity of this issue will increase if not addressed with a management plan as the population of the watershed grows.

 In addition to nonpoint source pollution, Shoal Creek also faces significant flooding challenges.
-107 Shoal Creek is best known for the 1981 Memorial Day Flood that devastated lower Shoal Creek and 108 claimed 13 lives, but it has experienced several severe flooding events throughout Austin's history.
-109 Lower Shoal Creek between 15th Street and Lady Bird Lake is the top-ranked creek flooding 110 problem area in the city, with 66 buildings and two low-water crossings expected to by impacted in a 111 100-year event.
-Shoal Creek also has a high prevalence of localized flooding concerns because much 112 of the development in the Shoal Creek watershed predates the implementation of modern drainage 113 criteria in 1977.
-Many of the storm drains are undersized, which can cause ponding of runoff in 114 roadways and yards.
-115
+Shoal Creek is best known for the 1981 Memorial Day Flood that devastated lower Shoal Creek and claimed 13 lives, but it has experienced several severe flooding events throughout Austin's history.
+Lower Shoal Creek between 15th Street and Lady Bird Lake is the top-ranked creek flooding problem area in the city, with 66 buildings and two low-water crossings expected to by impacted in a 100-year event.
+Shoal Creek also has a high prevalence of localized flooding concerns because much of the development in the Shoal Creek watershed predates the implementation of modern drainage criteria in 1977.
+Many of the storm drains are undersized, which can cause ponding of runoff in roadways and yards.
+This Watershed Characterization Report gathers existing data to characterize the historic and current state of the Shoal Creek watershed as part of an effort to develop a Watershed Protection Plan (WPP).
+It will identify water quality trends in the watershed and guide the identification of both sources of pollution and target areas for the development of solutions.
+The development of the Shoal Creek WPP will build on existing efforts to improve water quality on the part of WPD-COA and nonprofit groups.
+The Shoal Creek Conservancy (SCC) currently serves as the lead entity in the WPP development process with primary partners including the COA, Texas State University - The Meadows Center for Water and the Environment (Meadows), and Doucet & Associates (Doucet).
+Project funding and guidance is provided by the United States Environmental Protection Agency (EPA) and Texas Commission on Environmental Quality (TCEQ).
+This report was produced in April of 2019.